1.1 Who should read this practice note?

 4.3 Other information you may wish to give your client

-The Law Society believes that there is other information, outside of that described in the SRA Handbook that you may wish to provide to the client.
+There is other information, outside of your terms of business, that you may wish to provide to your client.

-- give a forecast within possible ranges, explaining the factors will affect the final cost, or
+- give a forecast within possible ranges, explaining the factors that will affect the final cost, or

 - explain why the costs cannot be realistically estimated and provide the best information possible about the cost of the next stage of the matter